aosabook/500lines/blockcode/README.md

 Aside from `blocks.css` which provides styling (and some help with functionality we'll also explore) and `index.html` to tie everything together, there are six JavaScript files: `blocks.js` defines the block objects and how they work, `drag.js` implements drag-and-drop using HTML5 native drag-and-drop, `file.js` handles loading and saving block scripts (as JSON) as well as loading the examples, `turtle.js` implements our little turtle graphics language and the blocks for it, and `util.js` removes namespaces from some useful browser methods and implements a couple of shortcuts to save us typing (this file has a similar purpose in the project that jQuery has in other projects, but in < 50 lines of code).

-The file `menu.js` is a little bit weird: menu in this context is the list of blocks you can choose for your script and this file sets that up and adds a looping block that is generally useful (and thus not part of the turtle language itself) as well as some code for actually running the scripts.
+The file `menu.js` is a little bit weird: menu in this context is not like a drop-down (or pop-up) menu in most applications, but is the list of blocks you can choose for your script and this file sets that up and adds a looping block that is generally useful (and thus not part of the turtle language itself) as well as some code for actually running the scripts.
 So this is kind of an odds-and-ends file, for things that may not have fit anywhere else.

 ### blocks.js